Animals + Hollywood = Problematic

 Animals had long been used as dispensable props in magic acts and vaudeville performances, and in the very early days of Hollywood there weren’t many regulations.
 Filmmakers didn’t want to flaunt it in case it upset the public, but animal welfare was not a priority on set.

 I have to start with what I believe to be some of the most widely-abused animals on earth.
 Horses.
 They’re flight animals that live in big groups.
 They’re extremely wary of danger.
-That’s why their eyes are on the sides of their head.
+That’s why their eyes are on the sides of their heads.
 It’s so they can see any hint of a threat and bolt in the opposite direction as quickly as possible.

 That’s how they’ve evolved to behave.
 But humans have put a stop to that.
 Literally.
 There are no wild horses.
 There are feral domestic horses, sure.
 But all the wild ones are gone.
 We got rid of them along the way.